ChrisMastersoo7/2023-amse/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-This project analyzes the distribution of mountainbike trails in different regions.
+This project analyzes the distribution of bike trails in different regions.

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-The analysis helps to have a good overview to find the best region for mountain biking.
+The analysis helps to have a good overview to find the best region for biking.

 ## Datasources